 What if relaxation with a weighted plush toy still feels unfamiliar?

-Give yourself more time, use shorter moments and combine with a calm environment.
+Give yourself more time, use shorter moments, and combine with a calm environment.
 Build it up slowly.

 Summary